AATSEEL

 Evgenii V Bershtein, Reed College

-Lyubov Golburt, UC Berkeley
+Lyubov Golburt, University of California, Berkeley

 SUN-A-2 Panel: Women, Performance, and Sexuality in Russian Culture